bjk127/Topic-Modeling-and-Word-Co-occurence-Project/README.md

-NLP project.
+NLP project using text data from university-wide survey on learning another language.
 More to come.

 <p align="center">
   <img src="images/Reasons to NOT take a language.png">